Who Did It BEST? Global Grind’s Definitive List Of Halloween 2020 MVPs [Photos]

 Halloween 2020 was just as entertaining as we expected, if not more.
 Hollywood spared no expense in tributing iconic musicians, albums, movies, and pop culture moments.
-Saweetie slayed as all three members of Destiny’s Child in “Bootylicious,” one the girl group’s most popular songs.
+Saweetie slayed as all three members of Destiny’s Child in “Bootylicious,” one of the girl group’s most popular songs.
 Model Tabria Majors went as Beyoncé over the years, recreating entire music videos in a viral King Bey tribute that left everyone stunned.
 Speaking of stunning, Quincy Combs surprised fans when he went as Frida Kahlo, while Ciara and Russell Wilson recreated Janet Jackson and Busta Rhymes’ “What’s It Gonna Be?” music video.

 Celebrities weren’t the only ones killing Halloween, however.
 Keep scrolling to see the best costumes that went viral over the weekend.